naeunkim1227/hhplus-e-commerce/docs/data-models.md

         bigint user_id FK "NOT NULL"
         bigint coupon_id FK
         bigint status
-        timestamp issued_at
+        datetime issued_at
-        timestamp used_at
+        datetime used_at
-        timestamp expired_at
+        datetime expired_at
     }

     POINT_HISTORY {